Yellow group — SECOND HALVES OF DRINK NAMES

 Understanding the logic behind each group helps you spot similar patterns in future puzzles.
 Here's the reasoning for every category in today's Connections.

-These are all parts of a piano, including the hammers that strike the strings, the keys that are played, the pedals that sustain or soften the sound, and the strings that produce the sound.
+These are all parts of a piano, including the hammers that strike the strings, the keys that are pressed to produce sound, the pedals that sustain or soften the sound, and the strings that produce the sound.

 These words were designed to mislead you.
 Understanding why they don't belong where you first think sharpens your game for tomorrow.